sales-order-invoices

 A sales order process is as follows:

-6. Upon confirmation, the vendor starts assembling, packaging and preparing the goods and services mentioned in the sales order.
+• Upon confirmation, the vendor starts assembling, packaging, and preparing the goods and services listed in the sales order.

-This whole process makes sure that a sale is properly documented and conducted, and that both parties namely the customer and the vendor are on a single page and agree to the terms mentioned in the sales order.
-Thus, a sales order is essential for ensuring a smooth and efficient order processing from start to finish.
+This whole process ensures that a sale is properly documented and conducted, and that both parties, namely the customer and the vendor, are on the same page and agree to the terms in the sales order.
+Thus, a sales order is essential for ensuring smooth, efficient order processing from start to finish.

-After the confirmation of a sales order, the vendor sends the buyer an invoice which specifies the amount of money a buyer owes a vendor for the services and products requested that were agreed on the specific terms mentioned in the sales order.
-Both invoice and sales order are vendor-generated.
-The difference is that invoices are generated once the processes of sales order are completed.
+After the confirmation of a sales order, the vendor sends the buyer an invoice specifying the amount the buyer owes the vendor for the services and products requested, under the specific terms agreed in the sales order.
+The vendor generates both the invoice and the sales order.
+The difference is that invoices are generated once the sales order processing is complete.

-A sales order prompts a vendor to start assembling, packaging and preparing a product or services, the invoice on the other hand informs buyers how, when and how much they are supposed to pay for the purchased products and services.
+A sales order prompts a vendor to start assembling, packaging, and preparing a product or service.
+The invoice, on the other hand, informs buyers how, when, and how much they are supposed to pay for the purchased products and services.

 Why Are Invoices Important?

-Moreover, it is a best practice for businesses that they keep a real-time record of all their invoices for tax purposes.
-The IRS suggests that businesses maintain a running summary of all business transactions.
+Moreover, it is a best practice for businesses to keep a real-time record of all their invoices for tax purposes.
+The IRS suggests that companies maintain a running summary of all business transactions.

 Invoices can also help your business fight legal battles.
-For example if a customer refuses to pay for your services, you can take them to court, stating that you have an agreed sales order and an invoice as concrete evidence for the purchase order.
-A signed invoice shows the agreement in place, reducing the risk of any illegal action from you or the customer and over pricing.
+For example, if a customer refuses to pay for your services, you can take them to court, citing an agreed sales order and an invoice as concrete evidence of the purchase order.
+A signed invoice shows the agreement in place, reducing the risk of any illegal action from you or the customer and overpricing.

 The Basics of an Invoice

-The basic details on an invoice include, face of the bill, unique identifier number aka the invoice number, which is useful for internal and external reference.
-It also contains the contact information of the vendor in case there is an error in the invoice.
+The basic details on an invoice include the face of the bill, a unique identifier number, aka the invoice number, which is useful for internal and external reference.
+It also contains the vendor’s contact information in case there is an error on the invoice.

 Terms